MathJax: Browser compatibility

 MathJax renders math in most popular browsers, including Internet Explorer 6+, Firefox 3+, Google Chrome 0.3+, Safari 2.0+, Opera 9.5+, iPhone/iPad Safari, and the Android browser.
 Some older versions of browsers do not support web fonts (with the @font-face CSS construct), so they have to use MathJax image font mode.
 The browser compatibility list is available at the official site.

 Plugin support

 MathJax can be easily added to many popular web platforms.

 Node.js

-MathJax can be used in NodeJS since version 3; for version 2, the MathJax-node library provides NodeJS compatibility.
+MathJax can be used in Node.js since version 3; for version 2, the MathJax-node library provides Node.js compatibility.

-Equation editor compatibility
+Equation-editor compatibility

 Any MathJax equation displayed in a supported browser can be copied out in MathML or LaTeX format via "Show Math as" sub-menu if right-button clicked or control-clicked on it.
-Then it can be pasted in any equation editor that supports MathML or LaTeX, such as Mathematica, MathType, MathMagic, Firemath for re-using.
+Then it can be pasted in any equation editor that supports MathML or LaTeX, such as Mathematica, MathType, MathMagic, or Firemath, for re-use.

 Equations generated in MathML or LaTeX format by any 3rd party equation editor can be used in MathJax enabled web pages.